nautobot/nautobot-app-golden-config/docs/dev/dev_environment.md

 # Building Your Development Environment

-## Quickstart Guide
+## Quickstart

 The development environment can be used in two ways:

-1. **(Recommended)** All services, including Nautobot, are spun up using Docker containers and a volume mount so you can develop locally.
+1. `Recommended` All services are spun up using Docker and a local volume mount attached so you can develop locally, but Nautobot is spun up within the Docker container.
-2. With a local Poetry environment if you wish to develop outside of Docker, with the caveat of using external services provided by Docker for the database (PostgreSQL by default, MySQL optionally) and Redis services.
+2. With a local poetry environment if you wish to develop outside of Docker with the caveat of using external services provided by Docker for PostgresQL and Redis.

 This is a quick reference guide if you're already familiar with the development environment provided, which you can read more about later in this document.